AlexTelon/FlexiCharge-Backend/backend-app/src/database-Interface/README.md

 ### new-database-interface-chargers.js
    - getChargers
        - Purpose : Gets all Chargers in the database
    - getCharger
        - Purpose : Gets a Charger by chargerID
    - getChargerBySerialNumber
        - Purpose : Get Charger by serialNumber
    - getAvailableChargers
        - Purpose : Gets all Chargers with status = "Available"
    - addCharger
        - Purpose : Adds a Charger
+         - At the moment all charges are marked as "Available" on creation
    - removeCharger
        - Purpose : Removes a Charger by chargerID
    - updateChargerStatus
        - Purpose : Update status of a Charger
    - getChargerForTransaction
        - Purpose : Gets a Charger by transactionID
 ### new-database-interface-electricity-tariff.js
 - getElectricityTariffsOrderByDate
 	- Purpose : Gets all ElectricityTariffs, ordered by date.